morningred88/AWS/CloudWatch_CloudTrail_notes.md

 ### Export a trail to CloudWatch logs

 * If you don't have cloudtrail log group in CloudWatch, it will create a log group.
 The event in a CloudTrail is going to be written in one log stream.
 * You can read the event directly

+## Log File Integrity validation

+Usage: To make sure the log files do not been modified/deleted after CloudTrail delivered it.

+When you export CloudTrail logs to S3, it also contains Digest files.

+Digest file: References the log files for the last hour and contains a hash for each.

+You compared the hash from log file and digest file.
+If they are the same, you are sure that the files have not been modified.

 ## AWS Config